gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-3/main.typ

 #colbreak()
 = Intro

+This report will discuss an implementation for the assignment "Assignment 3: Dataflow Analysis" for the course: Software Quality Analysis.

 #pagebreak()
 = Discussion Point 1

-This subsection will discuss the implementation of the first discussion point.
+This section will discuss the implementation of the first discussion point.

 == Implementation

+This subsection will discuss the implementation for the first discussion point.
+First, the asserts will be covered present in the `IntervalAnalysis.scala` file.
+Continuing, the widen interval & assignments will be covered, present in the `ValueAnaylsis.scale` file.

 === Asserts